Booking “A-Head,” Cancellation-Watching, Headaches and Other Painful Stuff

 #1 Book online for the first appointment you can get, and then book a bunch later (say 3 or 4) when time works on my calendar and your schedule.
 By the way, it is a lot easier to cancel or reschedule than it is to book – you do this through the emails you receive from my booking machine.

 #2 Book “a-head.”
-If you need crisis counselling (urgent care within days) you will need to contact a crisis care line or Family Services.
+If you need crisis counselling (urgent care within a couple of days) you will need to contact a crisis care line or Family Services.
 I used to supervise at a crisis line in Coquitlam and was a therapist with Family Services in West and North Van, and they are great.
 But for me, plan ahead.
+(Now read #3.)

-#3 Watch for cancellations at least once a day and especially on weekends when most people reschedule.
-Today is a Monday and I had 3 cancellations over the weekend and 2 were filled.
+#4 Watch for cancellations once a day and especially on weekends when most people reschedule.
+Today is a Monday and I have had 3 cancellations over the weekend and 2 were filled.
 So I had an extra hour that was visible on my calendar.
 Go ahead and grab it.

 Finally, my “book a-head” photo tells you that I am on holidays — you can tell by what I am reading including “Harry Potter and The Goblet of Fire”.